JoseLion/maybe/README.md

 * Includes an entirely safe `Either<L, R>` type where only one side can be present at a time
 * Method reference friendly - The API provides methods with overloads that makes it easier to use [method reference](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) syntax.

-## Presentation
+## Presentations

 - [JCon 2021 - Handling exception, the functional way](https://youtu.be/vaRjOukcIDA)

 ## Requirements

-As of v3 this library uses new Java features, so `Java 18+` is required.
-This library moves along with Java and the requirement might increase as new Java versions aare released.
+As of v3 this library uses new Java features, so `Java 17+` is required.
+This library moves along with Java and the requirement might increase as new Java versions are released.

 > If you need a JDK 8+ compatible version you can use v2 instead.
 I'll try to maintain v2 as long as possible to provide a backawards compatible version.
 However, it's my strong belive that Java developers need start moving their codebase to newer Java versions rather than staying on their Java 8-ish confort zone, and open-source libraries has a great impact on this by puting the requirement bars so low, allowing Java updates to be neglated.